vitessio/website/content/en/docs/24.0/reference/programs/vttestserver/_index.md

       --num-shards strings                                               Comma separated shard count (one per keyspace) (default [2])
       --onclose-timeout duration                                         wait no more than this for OnClose handlers before stopping (default 10s)
       --onterm-timeout duration                                          wait no more than this for OnTermSync handlers before stopping (default 10s)
       --persistent-mode                                                  If this flag is set, the MySQL data directory is not cleaned up when LocalCluster.TearDown() is called.
 This is useful for running vttestserver as a database container in local developer environments.
 Note that db migration files (--schema-dir option) and seeding of random data (--initialize-with-random-data option) will only run during cluster startup if the data directory does not already exist.
-Changes to VSchema are persisted across cluster restarts using a simple watcher if the --data-dir argument is specified.
+Changes to VSchema are persisted across cluster restarts using a simple watcher if the --data_dir argument is specified.
       --pid-file string                                                  If set, the process will write its pid to the named file, and delete it on graceful shutdown.
       --planner-version string                                           Sets the default planner to use when the session has not changed it.
 Valid values are: Gen4, Gen4Greedy, Gen4Left2Right
       --pool-hostname-resolve-interval duration                          if set force an update to all hostnames and reconnect if changed, defaults to 0 (disabled)